How Do Pro-Life Latinas Feel About Abortion? It's Complicated

 “The real question is: ‘Should women have the right to make the decision about abortion?
 Or should that decision be taken away?’
 And given that politicians are making that decision, [we ask], ‘Is that right?’”
 González-Rojas said.
 “What we found are high rates of folks who disagreed with these assessments.”

-Among all the other generalizations about Latinxs, one that has stuck is that since they are more socially conservative they will vote for anti-abortion candidates — which is sometimes true.
+Among all the other generalisations about Latinxs, one that has stuck is that since they are more socially conservative they will vote for anti-abortion candidates — which is sometimes true.

 For someone like Oswalt, the young woman from Alabama who describes herself as pro-life, a candidate’s stance on abortion is important.
 At least, to an extent.